Needlesslord/Research-Project-Installer/docs/README.md

 [Here](https://github.com/Needlesslord/Research-Project-Installer/tree/master/exercises/handout/Test%20Game%20Code/Exercises/TODO0-2) you can find a link to a script with basic syntax errors in this language.
 Find them all so that it works.

+#### TODO0: Icon game

+**You will need an icon (.ico).** It is advisable it is inside your game's assets folder.

+You need to add an icon to your game.
+Look at all the types of files you can add and see if you can find something to add this resource.
+Then import your icon.

 #### TODO1: Using NSIS Quick Setup Script Generator to create a basic script

 As said before, we will use this software provided by NSIS to create a basic script.
 Open the executable and play with it.
 The interface is very intuitive.
 After completing all of the fields, you will have your first script in NSIS.
 Of course, you may not understand some part or if you can leave a field blank, etc, so an explanation on how to use this software can be found in the solutions below.